nipreps/nibabies/docs/usage.md

 ...
 ```

+> ⚠️
-|:warning:| Note that the `-i` flag is required when using Singularity, and should be the path to the already built Singularity image file.
+> Note that the `-i` flag is required when using Singularity, and should be the path to the already built Singularity image file.
+> ⚠️

 The command-line interface of the nibabies wrapper
 ------------------------------------------------